andrei0x309/aws-user/readme.md

 Can be helpful if you have more than one user with diffrent permissions, or users in multiple organizations.

-The storage is done localy in the same place where aws credentials are stored, you need to have AWS CLI installed as it assumes the credentials folder exists.
+The storage is done locally in the same place where aws credentials are stored, you need to have AWS CLI installed as it assumes the credentials folder exists.

 **Note:**